-John Westercamp grew up in Greenwood where he attended Greenwood Community High School and was captain of the drum line.
-Among other activities he participated in while in high school, John was a board member of the Johnson County Purdue Extension and he organized a community service organization in Greenwood with the Mayor of Greenwood.
+John Westercamp grew up in Greenwood where he was an active member of the community.
+He was a board member of the Johnson County Purdue Extension and he organized a community service organization in Greenwood with the Mayor of Greenwood.

 While attending law school at Indiana University, John worked in the general counsel’s office at Indiana University and served as an editor of the Harvard Journal of Law and Public Policy.

 John began his career volunteering and working for Governor Mitch Daniels.
 During law school, John worked as a summer law clerk for Judge Melissa May of the Indiana Court of Appeals and Justice Steven David of the Indiana Supreme Court.
 In these roles, he assisted the judges in resolving cases by researching the law and writing drafts of rulings and memoranda on criminal and civil cases.